tolicodes/articles/outlines/api-scraping.md

 # Outline
 ## Intro
 I’ve done a few projects now that involve API scraping of some sort - Twitter, AWS, Google, Medium, JIRA, you name it.
 It’s a fairly common task when you’re a freelance developer.
 Throughout these implementations I’ve used a few libraries, including bottleneck, promise-queue, and just rolling my own.
 However none of the existing solutions covered every aspect of scraping.

-So, I created my own solution, api-toolkit, which I believe solves 90% of the challenges you will encounter in scraping your own APIs.
+So, I created my own solution, [api-tookit](https://github.com/tolicodes/node-api-toolkit) and the [twitter-toolkit](https://github.com/tolicodes/twitter-toolkit) based on it, which I believe solves 90% of the challenges you will encounter in scraping your own APIs.

 I feel it is important to understand the Fundementals behind some of these concepts, so I decided to write this article for CodeMentor.